watir/watir.github.io/watir-6-faq.md

 <br><br>

 <span id="G">**Why am I getting warnings about keywords versus arguments?**</span><br>
-    #wait_until and #wait_while now take keyword arguments instead of
-    ordered parameters.
+    In order to make it more explicit what the method is doing, `#wait_until` and `#wait_while` methods now accept keyword arguments, and the use of ordered parameters is deprecated.
 Previously, you would do this:

 {% highlight ruby %}
 # Specify both parameters: